creativa-nk/react-movies/react-movie/README.md

 # React Movie App
 The purpose of React Movie App is able to interact with API endpoints by Themoviedb.

-The project has been created whith React,ReactHooks, JavaScript and Sass.
+The project has been created whith React, ReactHooks, JavaScript and Sass.

 ## Getting started
 -------------------